akbinod/akbinod.Tuner/README.md

 And *that* folks, is pretty much it.
 Here's a good stopping point; try this out on your CV code.

 At this point, you are using a thin wrapper over openCV trackbars; albeit, one that's easier to use and less disruptive to your code.
 There's more to `Tuner` though, e.g., how it runs a systematic grid search over the space of your args.
-You'll need to grok a couple other things first, so... read on, McDuff...
+You'll need to grok a couple other things first... read on, McDuff...
 (Prof. Bobbick's influence, I swear...)

 <H2>@TunedFunction() Decorator</H2>
 Although you do give up some flexibility, compared to explicitly instantiating and configuring Tuner, just decorating your function is the quickest way of getting started.